embody-rg/embody-rg.github.io/index.md

 <img src="/embody-logo.png" title="EMBODY Research Group logo" alt="EMBODY Research Group logo" />

-The EMBODY Research Group, situated at the Technical University of Berlin, facilitates and promotes interdisciplinary research in, and inspired by, embodied cognitive science.
+The EMBODY Research Group facilitates and promotes interdisciplinary research in, and inspired by, embodied cognitive science.
+We are situated at the Technical University of Berlin, in Germany, where we work in partnership with the chair of [Biological Psychology and Neuroergonomics](https://www.bpn.tu-berlin.de/menue/biopsychologie_und_neuroergonomie/parameter/en/) and the [Berlin Mobile Brain/Body Imaging Lab (BeMoBIL)](https://bemobil.bpn.tu-berlin.de/).

 As our name suggests, we are interested in exploring mind and behavior through the lens of organism-environment dynamics:

 * following **Gibsonian ecological psychology**, we see the organism-environment system as the relevant unit of analysis for understanding mind and behavior, and as the starting point from which to make sense of subsystems such as the brain.